w3c/cogai/demos/nlp/commonsense.md

 Q: is Sam shorter than Mike<br>
 A: yes

+S: people can walk into houses<br>
+Q: are houses bigger than people<br>
+A: yes

 Given a collection of such examples, we can develop and test a lexicon, taxonomy and common sense rules for understanding, reasoning and responding.
 Additional work would allow agents to explain their reasoning, and to learn from experience.

 Further examples could be used to demonstrate abductive reasoning in which an agent creates the most plausible explanation for some observations.
 This involves a chain of causal reasoning about alternative explanations, e.g.